Pika-Software/code-style/lua.md

 ```

 # Newlines
+## Newlines limits
-## Never have more than 2 newlines
+New lines should never have more than 2 empty new lines between them.
 #### Good
 ```lua
 local func1, func2, func3 = lib.a, lib2.b, lib3.c